AlanFord/ZapMeNot/docsrc/source/getting-started.rst

 .. _Radiation Shielding by J. K. Shultis and R. E. Faw: https://www.ans.org/store/item-350021/

-Photon sources in ZapMeNot macany be created by creating a specific composition of radioisotopes or by including specific photon energies and intensities.
+Photon sources in ZapMeNot can be created by specifying a composition of radioisotopes or by including specific photon energies and intensities.
 Photon energies may range from 15 keV to 15 MeV.
 Source geometries may be point sources, line sources, or a range of volumetric sources.
 The selection of isotopes that may be included in the source is vast,